mdlayher/netlink/README.md

 which may impact the exported API of this package and others in its ecosystem.
 To follow along on the status of a v1.0.0 release, [see the associated issue](https://github.com/mdlayher/netlink/issues/123).

+The general policy of this package is to only support the latest, stable version of Go.
+Compatibility shims may be added for prior versions of Go on an as-needed basis.
+If you would like to raise a concern, please [file an issue](https://github.com/mdlayher/netlink/issues/new).

 **If you depend on this package in your applications, please vendor it or use Go modules when building your application.**